watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 The Site Restricted API is similar to the Custom Search JSON API except that it has no daily query [limit](https://developers.google.com/custom-search/v1/overview#pricing).
 It is important to note that the Site Restricted API is used to be run with a Programmable Search Engine which is restricted to only searching specific sites (10 or fewer) whereas the regular Custom Search API can be run with a search engine which searches over the entire web.

-This starter kit exposes only the minimal functionality needed for simple use cases, and you will need to extend it if you want to cover more advanced ones.
-For example, the API has parameters for restricting search based on the date or country that are not listed in the simple OpenAPI specification provided in the starter kit, so you would need to add these if you wanted to employ such filters.
+This starter kit exposes both basic and advanced search techniques.

 ## Pre-Requisite Steps